google/graphicsfuzz/docs/glsl-fuzz-develop.md

 the [documentation](https://github.com/google/amber)
 and add the `amber` binary to your `PATH`.

+Tips:

+* Note that CMake 3.7+ is recommended for automatic discovery of an installed Vulkan SDK.
-> The build instructions assume a Bash shell.
-> On Windows, you can use the Git Bash shell, but you may need to use
+* The build instructions assume a Bash shell; on Windows, you can use the Git Bash shell.
+* Using Ninja is optional; any CMake workflow should be fine.
-> a "Command Prompt for Visual Studio" to execute the CMake commands
-> so that the Visual Studio C++ compiler is found.
+* If compiling with Visual Studio and Ninja, you may need to use the *Command Prompt for Visual Studio* to execute the CMake commands so that the Visual Studio C++ compiler is found.
-> Note that CMake 3.7+ is recommended for automatic discovery of
-> an installed Vulkan SDK.
+You can also add the following arguments to the first CMake command if there continue to be ambiguities:
+`-DCMAKE_C_COMPILER=cl.exe -DCMAKE_CXX_COMPILER=cl.exe`.
+* If you see build errors on Windows related to manifest files, exclude your build directory from your anti-virus scanner.

 #### Android